 Vivado Accelerator Flow Example

-This page will walk you through an example adding a simple accelerator (in this case, a simple BRAM) application into the SOM infrastructure in the Vivado Accelerator Flow.
-Please first read Vivado Accelerator Flow before trying this example.
+This page walks you through an example adding a simple accelerator (in this case, a simple BRAM) application into the SOM infrastructure in the Vivado Accelerator Flow.
+Before trying this example, first read Vivado Accelerator Flow.

-This example works with 21.1 and newer tools and BSP.
-You will need Vivado, XSTC, DTG and DTC.
-Please refer to Generating DTSI and DTBO Overlay Files for how to install DTG and DTC.
+This example works with 2021.1 and newer tools and BSP.
+You need Vivado, XSTC, DTG and DTC.
+For information on how to install DTG and DTC, refer to Generating DTSI and DTBO Overlay Files.

-You will need to generate 3 files - .bit.bin (PL bitstream), .dtbo (device tree overlay), and shell.json to load onto SOM.
+You need to generate three files: .bit.bin (PL bitstream), .dtbo (device tree overlay), and shell.json to load onto the SOM.

 Generate .bit.bin